sahadnk72/sahadnk72.github.io/_posts/2015-09-02-posting-into-fb-groups.md

 3.Complete the request.

 It returns an id and post_id after posting the update.

 {% highlight text %}
 Report sent : 02 Sep 2015
 Escalation : 22 Sep 2015
-Fix : Fixed sometime after rewarding the bounty.
+Fix : Sometime after rewarding the bounty.
 Bounty awarded : 04 May 2015
 {% endhighlight %}